-Youth may be racialized, lesbian, gay, bisexual, transgender, two-spirit, and queer (LGBTTQ), Indigenous, living with disabilities and mental health issues, or recent immigrants.
-In addition, youth may be facing some combination of other challenging life circumstances, including experiencing difficulties at school, living in poverty, low levels of education and literacy, in conflict with the law, or low motivation.
+Youth may be racialized, lesbian, gay, bisexual, transgender, two-spirit, or queer (LGBTTQ), Indigenous, recent immigrants, or living with disabilities and mental health issues.
+In addition, youth may be facing some combination of other challenging life circumstances, including living in poverty, poor or lack of labour market experience, low levels of education and literacy, in conflict with the law, or low motivation.

-To ensure participation and access of young people who are most in need of the services offered through the program, the service provider will assess potential participants using the indicators set out in section 4.1.1.
-Performance Measurement Framework (PMF), see Table 2: Participant Suitability Indicators.
+To ensure participation and access for young people who are most in need of the services offered through the program, the service provider will assess potential participants using the indicators set out in Section 4.1.1.
+Performance Measurement Framework (PMF) See Table 2: Participant Suitability Indicators.
 Information on suitability will be collected through participant self-identification or a reasonable belief of the service provider that an indicator applies to the participant.

-2.6.2 Employer
+2.6.2.
+Employer